 “Look on my works, ye Mighty, and despair.”

-Alien Covenant is not just another exploration film like Prometheus, but rather blends the style of Prometheus, with the action of Aliens, and the uncomfortable horror of Alien.
+Alien Covenant is just another exploration film like Prometheus, but it does blend the style of Prometheus, with the action of Aliens, and the uncomfortable horror of Alien.
 What this movie learns from Prometheus, is that 1.
 We can’t wait too long to get into the action and into the bang for our buck, and 2.
 We need to get invested in the characters and their relationships.
-The characters in this movie are decent but, definitely the best crew we’ve gotten since Aliens.
-Their arcs are mostly satisfying, and their individual character moments are either endearing, shocking or just bad-ass.
+The latter was attempted, but not to great effect.
+The characters in this movie are sub-par but, definitely the best crew we’ve gotten since Aliens.
+Their arcs are moderately satisfying; however, their individual character moments are either endearing, shocking or just bad-ass.
 The villain in the film is just, malevolent, and cunningly astute.
 You will leave the film feeling uncomfortable, and scarred, just by the sheer thought of Michael Fassbender’s performance

 The action in the film is quite commendable.
 The primeval xenomorphs may be less creepy than the ones from the original because of the obivious CG and the brighter colours, but those factors also allowed for more thrilling and elaborate action sequences.
 The set design and visual effects of this film are really quite fantastic, seriously on par with the rest of the franchise, and even introducing some new aesthetics that set it apart from its predecessors.

-The film is original ENOUGH to engage the audience in its intricate story, and with decent characters, Ridley Scott helps Alien: Covenant to soar closer to the heights of the originals than he has ever gotten.
-Despite a story-line and pacing issues, Alien covenant is quite thrilling origin story for the xenomorph, even if that genesis might take away some of the unbridled fear that we’re used to.
+The film is original ENOUGH to engage the audience in its story, and with serviceable characters, Ridley Scott helps Alien: Covenant to soar a bit closer to the heights of the originals, but still fail to reach them all the same.
+Despite one particular story-line pacing issues, bland characters, and lack of true horror Alien covenant is an entertaining enough origin story for the xenomorph, even if that genesis might take away some of the unbridled fear that we’re used to.